 Extra Customer Reviews

 Extra was founded in 2019, so it’s a relatively new company.
 As a result, there aren’t many sources for customer reviews online.

-Unfortunately, most of them are from accounts that are likely fake.
+There is some discussion of the Extra Debit Card on Reddit, with opinions mixed between supporters and detractors.
+Unfortunately, some of these posts are suspicious.
 For example, the profile that posted the comment below was created that same day, and it hasn’t had any activity since.

 Extra Debit Card Alternatives